 Best places to have breakfast in Sitges

-If you want something more of an international take on breakfast, try Cafe Montroig, also around for as long as I can remember, but which opens later on in the day (around 10am and not open in winter).
+If you want a place with more of an international take on breakfast, try Cafe Montroig, also around for as long as I can remember, but which opens later on in the day (around 10am) and closes in the winter.
 They prepare hot dishes too and are more of a touristy undertaking with outdoor seating lined against the wall for proper people watching.

-Best places for lunch in Sitges
+Best restaurants in Sitges for lunch

 The best way to enjoy lunch in Sitges in the summertime is by the sea, with a paella or a set of tapas.
 In the winter, the cozier indoor spaces close to the sea are also a great way to remember the warmer months will return soon enough.